-We have collected numerous sites in North America for different fossil remains.
-Below are a few examples of those sites, and some fossils at Past & Present Museum were collected from these sites.
+We have collected at numerous sites in North America for different fossil remains.
+Below are a few examples of these sites and some fossils at Past & Present Museum were collected from them!

-We have collected at some fantastic sites in the South Dakota, Wyoming, and Montana areas of the central part of the states.
+We have collected in the South Dakota, Wyoming, and Montana areas of the central part of the states.
 Our most interesting collecting is the study and research of the many dinosaur bones at our site in South Dakota.
 They are mostly the remains of the duckbilled dinosaur Edmontosaurus annectens we have been collecting for over 23 years.
 This huge dinosaur was up to 45′ long and lived in large herds.
-With the adult dinosaur bones we find, we also find juvenile and sub adult bones, indicating that these large animals probably traveled in large family herds.
-We also find traces of other dinosaurs including ankylosaurs, ceratopsians, raptors, and teeth of the formidable dinosaur Tyrannosaurus rex!
+We not only find adult dinosaur bones, but we also find juvenile and sub adult bones, indicating that these large animals probably traveled in large family herds.
+We also find traces of other dinosaurs including ankylosaurs, ceratopsians, raptors, and teeth of the formidable dinosaur, Tyrannosaurus rex!

 Shark Teeth Collecting

 Collecting from all over the eastern part of the country, sharks teeth have been collected from the old Texas Gulf quarry in North Carolina, and along the coasts and sites from New Jersey to Southern Florida.

 Some of the most interesting fish sites have been collected.
 From the Devonian sites in Pennsylvania, to the Eocene sites of Wyoming.

 This is a very interesting site in the state of Iowa where we find the remains of Pleistocene vertebrate fossils.
 They are remnants of a very different life, with remains of giant beaver, mammoth and mastodon, camel, giant ground sloth, bison, peccary, dire wolves, and so many other different kinds of animals from that time.